Ceva's theorem

 then AD, BE, CF are concurrent, or all three parallel.
 The converse is often included as part of the theorem.

 The theorem is often attributed to Giovanni Ceva, who published it in his 1678 work De lineis rectis.
 But it was proven much earlier by Yusuf Al-Mu'taman ibn Hűd, an eleventh-century king of Zaragoza.
+Ibn Hűd's work, however, had fallen into oblivion, and was rediscovered only in 1985.

 Associated with the figures are several terms derived from Ceva's name: cevian (the lines AD, BE, CF are the cevians of O), cevian triangle (the triangle △DEF is the cevian triangle of O); cevian nest, anticevian triangle, Ceva conjugate.
 (Ceva is pronounced Chay'va; cevian is pronounced chev'ian.)

 The theorem is very similar to Menelaus' theorem in that their equations differ only in sign.
 By re-writing each in terms of cross-ratios, the two theorems may be seen as projective duals.

 Proofs

-Several proofs of the theorem have been given.
+Several proofs of the theorem have been created.

 Two proofs are given in the following.

 The first one is very elementary, using only basic properties of triangle areas.
 However, several cases have to be considered, depending on the position of the point O.